NashC/startup_press_release_analyzer/README.md

 - Lastly, I wrote a program to print the top words from each latent topic so a human could read them and make their own analysis.

 ##How to run the program
-In order to run the entire program, you would have to have access to the Crunchbase list of companies csv file and the MongoDB database containing the press releases; both of which are too large for my Github repo.
+In order to run the entire program, you would have to have access to the Crunchbase list of companies csv file and the MongoDB database containing the press releases; both of which are too large for this Github repo.
 However, if you did have both those files, you would simply open up a terminal and call 'python model.py'.
 The entire program would run and return to you the top 15 words from the top eight latent topics from my NMF model.